P is for profit and for phosphorus Part 2: Kidman Springs P study and future research

 Phosphorus (P) deficiency can have a major impact on animal health, fertility and performance, frequently resulting in lost profit on beef enterprises in Northern Australia.

-In this webinar recording, Tim Schatz (Principal Livestock Research Officer, Northern Territory Department of Primary Industries and Resources) takes an in-depth look at the phosphorus research undertaken (to date) and the learnings you can consider in your business.
+In this webinar recording, Tim Schatz (Principal Livestock Research Officer, Northern Territory Department of Industry, Tourism and Trade) takes an in-depth look at the phosphorus deficiency research undertaken (to date) and the learnings you can consider in your business.

 During the presentation, Tim discusses the following topics: